EdgeBox/sync-core-on-premise/README.md

 The S3 bucket can be private or public.
 The Sync Core will sign URLs that connected sites can use to upload and download individual files.

+To use S3, set the `LOCAL_FILESYSTEM` environment variable to "no" and provide all four AWS environment variables.
+If you are using a local filesystem, you can leave the AWS environment variables empty or not provide them at all.

 ## Containers

 Setup either sync-core + sync-core-broker -OR- sync-core-rest + sync-core-queue + sync-core-broker using the docker-compose file as a blueprint.